Where Are Tiny Homes Legal? State-by-State Zoning Guide

 What this gives you: a healthier interior that feels larger and more legal.

-States that treat tiny homes legal compliance like small dwellings often look at safety and durability.
+States that treat tiny home legal compliance like small dwellings often look at safety and durability.
 Choose fire-safe finishes such as ceramic tile, steel, and treated wood for kitchens and heat-adjacent zones.
 A compact cooking area still needs proper clearances, so keep 18 inches between the cooktop and any combustible surface.
 The contrast is to avoid peel-and-stick panels near heat sources, even if they look minimal.
 Durable finishes signal a permanent, code-ready build.

 Common mistake: overusing decorative finishes that look good but fail durability checks.